 Treatment options available for MDMA/molly addiction

-While it would depend largely on the extent of the club drug addiction as to whether a person will need to go through a detoxification process, it is certainly necessary to uncover and identify the key, root causes of the addiction.
-One to one and group therapy sessions will encourage the addicted person to take responsibility for their addiction and begin to understand their addiction to begin to move forward, towards a brighter future.
-In addition to one to one and group therapy, there is a range of holistic treatment options such as meditation and yoga to treat anxiety, and have been proven highly effective treatment options to work alongside traditional drug addiction therapy methods.
+While it would depend largely on the extent of the club drug addiction as to whether a person will need to undergo a detoxification process, it is certainly necessary to uncover and identify the root causes of the addiction.
+One-to-one and group therapy sessions will encourage the addicted person to understand and take responsibility for their addiction and begin to move forward toward a brighter future.
+In addition to one-to-one and group therapy, there is a range of holistic treatment options, such as meditation and yoga to treat anxiety; these have been proven highly effective treatment options to work alongside traditional drug addiction therapy methods.

-The full range of services available from Beachcomber include:
+The full range of services available from The Beachcomber includes:

 - Inpatient Residential Treatment